Search

 Invitations and Dress Code: Extending the Magic

-As for the dress code, encourage your young guests to embrace the theme and dress accordingly.
-It’s not just about clothing; it’s about stepping into the shoes of their favorite characters and letting their imaginations soar.
+Thoughtful invitations and a fun dress code help set the stage for an unforgettable tea party where imaginations can soar!s code, encourage your young guests to embrace the theme and dress accordingly.
+It is more than just clothes; it is about becoming their favorite characters and unleashing their imaginations.
 Whether it’s donning a fairy tale gown, putting on a bear ear headband, or sporting a tiara fit for royalty, the dress code adds an extra layer of enchantment to the party.

 Decorations and Table Setup